ajeetgill/foam3/README.md

 * **-d** - debug mode allowing connection by a remote debugger
 * **-j** - delete runtime journals
 * **-Jpom1,pom2,...,pomN** - where pomN,... are found relative to the deployment folder.
+* **-a** - build and deploy from a single Java jar file.
+Intended for remote server installs.

 <!--
 ## Running Application Controller